 Where Can I Ammend My Cloths / Shoes ?

-Hungary is not big on the skills and vocational trainings like it is in Africa, so there are not many places to adjust cloths, shoes, bags etc… it almost feels like once you apparel gets damaged you discard it, or if it’s too big you trade it on the Facebook marketplace. ***I got some helpful tip from a friend about this***
+Initially my thought was Hungary is not big on the skills and vocational training like it is in Africa or even the US, so there are not many places to adjust cloths, shoes, bags etc… it almost feels like once your apparel gets damaged you discard it, or if it’s too big you trade it on the Facebook marketplace. ***but I got some helpful tip from a friend about this*** Read Below.

 Hungary actually has quite a few places where you can get clothes mended or adjusted – it struck me that they have so many compared to my country of origin.
 Some of them are in the malls (I’ve seen them at Duna Plaza and at West End) and others are just on the street – maybe not in the heart of downtown though.
 I know of one woman who does incredible work with fixing clothes that have signs of wear and tear and I say this as the mother of boys who rip holes in their pants (especially knees) in a heartbeat.
 The (usually) ladies are called “varrónő” and can save your pocket and the planet with their work.
 The same goes for cobblers “cipész.”
 I’ve only fixed handbags zippers so can’t vouch for general handbag work but shoes for sure!
 They can fix heels, change soles etc.